knkarthik01/healthcare-llm-project/README.md

 This project uses the Synthea synthetic patient dataset, which provides realistic but non-real patient records.

+## API Configuration
+This project requires an LLM API key to run the diabetes risk prediction models.

+### Option 1: Environment Variables
+Create a .env file in the project root with your API key:
+Copy API_KEY=your_actual_key_here

+### Option 2: Google Colab
+If running in Google Colab, use Colab Secrets to store your API key securely:
+In Colab, click on the key icon in the left sidebar

+Add a new secret with name API_KEY and your key as the value Access it in code with userdata.get('API_KEY')

 ## Usage

 1. Download the Synthea dataset and place it in the `data/synthea` directory